strategineer/personal-website/content/blog/2025-01-23/index.md

 ## What did I learn GMing a megadungeon?

-### Megadungeons aren't well suited for player-centric play
+### They're not well suited for player-centric play

 I enjoy running and playing in roleplaying games where players have a lot of agency and megadungeons by design take up a lot of space at the table reducing player agency to some extent.

+The megadungeon being so big and unexplored initially means that players are limited in their choices to do anything other than continue to open unopened doors in the dungeon.

+Eventually, they'll meet factions and NPCs that they might want to interact with but whatever they choose to do with these NPCs, it'll involve opening more doors ad nauseam.

-### Fixing your GMing mistakes is harder because players are going to be spending so much more time exploring the megadungeon
+### Fixing mistakes is hard

 If you make a mistake in terms of the way you've described a set of rooms then too bad because you won't be able to reset by having the PCs go into another dungeon next week.
 It's a megadungeon they'll be exploring it for dozens of sessions at minimum.

-### Simulating factions and NPCs is harder because there's way more of them in a megadungeoen
+### Simulating NPCs is hard

 Actions taken against NPC factions in one area of the dungeon should be taken into account by at least some of the other factions in the dungeon.